incredibleray/adaptive-mixing/README.md

 patent https://patentimages.storage.googleapis.com/32/01/df/bdcbe47a878992/WO2019045798A1.pdf

 # issue
-1. LZW and RLE use a different alphabet set.
+1. ~LZW and RLE use a different alphabet set.~
+2. Figure out the length of AE encoded sequence. maybe try this: https://github.com/nayuki/Reference-arithmetic-coding/tree/master/python

 # overview
 use two lossless encoder LZW (Lemple-Ziv) and RLE (Run length) and a entropy encoder AE.